-The actions described below constitute examples of a poor choice and will be addressed by the Head of Middle and Upper School in collaboration with the advisor and/or Head of School as appropriate.
-Incidents involving academic work will result in receiving a zero for the work and the student having to redo the assignment.
+The actions described below constitute examples of a poor choice and will be addressed by the Head of Middle and Upper School in collaboration with the advisor, Upper School Academic Dean, and/or Head of School, as appropriate.
+Incidents involving academic work will at minimum result in receiving a zero for the work and the student having to redo the assignment.
+Students will also need to repair the breach of trust that their actions have caused.

-- 1. Plagiarism: To plagiarize, as defined by the Oxford English Dictionary, is "to take and use as one's own (the thoughts, writings, inventions, etc. of another person); copy (literary work, ideas etc.) improperly or without acknowledgement; pass off the thoughts, work, etc., (of another person) as one's own." - 2.
+1. Plagiarism: To plagiarize, as defined by the Oxford English Dictionary, is "to take and use as one's own (the thoughts, writings, inventions, etc. of another person); copy

+- (literary work, ideas etc.) improperly or without acknowledgement; pass off the thoughts, work, etc., (of another person) as one's own." - 2.
 Cheating: Cheating includes but is not limited to using unauthorized resources while taking a quiz or an exam, taking answers directly from another student's quiz or exam, knowingly allowing another student to take your answers, and helping another student obtain or use unauthorized resources on an exam or homework assignment. - 3.
-Lying: Lying to a teacher or the community as a whole regarding academic or other activities.

-4. Dishonesty and/or Disrespect toward peers, faculty, staff, or other community members: To regard or treat a member of our community dishonestly or with contempt, malice, or rudeness.
+Lying: Lying to a teacher or the community as a whole regarding academic or other activities. - 4.
+Dishonesty and/or Disrespect toward peers, faculty, staff, or other community members: To regard or treat a member of our community dishonestly or with contempt, malice, or rudeness.
 This includes behaving dishonestly, recording, photographing, or sharing images or recordings of community members without that person's express consent, using derogatory language, hate speech, offensive gestures, or other inappropriate behavior.